 Adopting nutrition-focused medical interventions into health care could significantly reduce the monetary burden of chronic conditions in the United States.
 In a recent commentary from JAMA Internal Medicine, researchers review the potential for medically tailored meals (MTMs) and other nutrition interventions to improve health and decrease medical costs for individuals and for the nation as a whole.

-Experts estimate $1.72 trillion per year spent on health costs related to diabetes, heart disease, and obesity-related conditions like cancer – chronic conditions often linked to poor diet.
+Experts estimate 1.72 trillion dollars per year are spent on health costs related to diabetes, heart disease, and obesity-related conditions like cancer – chronic conditions often linked to poor diet.
 But before nutrition can be successfully integrated into health care systems as acknowledgment of its effect on health, research must validate the effect of specific nutritional interventions on health and health care spending.

 Clinical Nutrition and Whole Food Solutions Link to Medically Tailored Meals

 Researchers analyzed the success of the intervention utilizing MTMs, which included a near two-year follow-up.
-Compared to individuals with a similar patient profile who did not receive MTMs, patients who did receive MTMs experienced:
+Compared to individuals with a similar patient profile who did not receive MTMs, patients who did receive MTMs experienced 49 percent fewer inpatient admissions, 72 percent fewer skilled nursing facility admissions, and an average 753 dollars per person per month net savings in total health care costs.

 How can similar intervention programs be successful?

-- Policy changes: The 2018 Farm Bill saw an expanded fruit and vegetable incentive program in the Supplementation Nutrition Assistance program and a $25 million Produce Prescription Program
+- Policy changes: The 2018 Farm Bill saw an expanded fruit and vegetable incentive program in the Supplementation Nutrition Assistance program and a 25 million dollar Produce Prescription Program.

 In addition to MTMs, other intervention programs like Produce Prescriptions (sponsored by Wholesome Wave) enable health care professionals to write “prescriptions” for fruits and vegetables to patients – encouraging increased consumption of healthy foods with coupons and other financial incentives.

 Produce Prescriptions, MTMs, and other nutrition-based intervention programs mark the beginning of successful nutrition integration into the world of mainstream health care.
-The more that research can prove that these programs improve health and save costs, the closer we are to validating nutrition as a key component of health.
+The more that research can prove that these programs improve health and save costs, the closer society is to validating nutrition as a key component of health.

 Read the full commentary from JAMA Internal Medicine.